srrmtt/GU03-bioinspired-basecaller/README.md

 # GU03-bioinspired-basecaller
-This repository contain the code and scripts to train and evaluate nanopore basecalling neural networks Bonito from R9.4.1 flow cells data.
-In this repository we have given the possibility to replace N levels SLSTM with N levels SNN in the encoder of the architecture bonito (with N ranging from 0 to 5).
+This repository contain the code and scripts to train and evaluate nanopore basecalling neural networks Bonito based on the previows work of https://github.com/marcpaga/basecalling_architectures.
+Our repository give the possibility to replace N levels SLSTM with N levels SNN in the encoder of the architecture bonito (with N ranging from 0 to 5).
+We also implemented other models like bonitospikeconv and bonitospikelin that attempt to build a fully spiking architecture.

 ## Installation
 This code has been tested on python 3.9.16.
 ```